Contact the Librarians

-Search LUCIA using the Guided Search option.
-Search for physics and set the Material type to Serials.
+Try an Advanced Search.
+Search for physics and set the Material Type to Journals.
 You will get a list of our paper and electronic subscriptions.

 Some resources on the open web may be helpful.

 Interlibrary Loan is a service that provides access to materials needed for academic research that are not accessible through the Seeley G. Mudd Library.
 This service is available to all students, staff, and faculty of the Lawrence University community at no charge.